 This will write data into the file in append mode.

 You can see the output in "guru99.txt" file.
-The output of the code is that line number 1 is appended with line number 2.
+The output of the code is that earlier file is appended with new data.

 Not only you can create .txt file from Python but you can also call .txt file in a "read mode"(r).